 02. Remove wrinkles with the Patch Tool

 The Patch Tool is a powerful and underused tool that works excellently for cutting out existing blemishes in textures but automatically blends in a new texture into the selection.
 Click and drag to draw around a wrinkle such as around the neck.
-Then click inside the selection and drag it to another section of skin to replace the wrinkle (I recommend using a nearby piece of skin to keep it looking natural as it’ll copy the texture).
+Then click inside the selection and drag it to another section of skin to replace the wrinkle (use a nearby piece of skin to keep it looking natural as it’ll copy the texture).

 03. Softly clone out eye bags